-(n) Provisional credit: section 155 makes it incumbent on registered person to satisfy the eligibility, conditions and compliances to take credit.
-Credit cannot be forced into registered persons hands by law or its officers.
-Credit that could have been taken is omitted, then that credit lost forever.
-Similarly, eligibility of exemption later turns out to be inadmissible, input tax credit that could have been claimed had it been known that tax was actually payable on the outward supply, cannot be allowed if the time limit prescribed has passed.
+(s) Provisional credit: Section 155 makes it incumbent on the registered person to satisfy the eligibility conditions and compliances to take credit.
+Credit cannot be forced upon the registered persons hands by law or the authorities.
+If credit that could have been taken is not availed for any reason, then that credit is lost forever.
+Similarly, where eligibility to any exemption turns out to be inadmissible, input tax credit that could have been claimed had it been known that tax was actually payable on the outward supply, cannot be allowed if the time limit prescribed has expired.
 Where credit has been taken on the notion that tax is applicable on outward supply, credit so taken (and / or utilized) will be recoverable.
-Decisions under Cenvat credit scheme that are popularly referred as 'revenue neutral' would no longer guide the interpretation in GST.
-Quick reference may be had to CCE (A), Ahd v.
-Narayan Polyplast 2005 (179) ELT 20 (SC) and CCE, Vadodara v.
-Narmada Chematur Pharmaceuticals Ltd. 2005 (179) ELT 276 (SC).

-In summary, among others the following facts are crucial for availment of Input tax credit:
+Decisions under CENVAT credit scheme that are popularly referred as 'revenue neutral' are unlikely to guide interpretation in GST as the incidence of tax is on every point of outward supply with credit for taxes paid on inward supplies.
+Reference may be made to CCE (A), Ahd v.
+Narayan Polyplast [(2005) 179 ELT 20 (SC)] and CCE, Vadodara v.
+Narmada Chematur Pharmaceuticals Ltd. [(2005) 179 ELT 276 (SC)].

-- (a) The claimant should be registered under the GST Law to avail the input tax credit (except for certain exceptions covered under Section 18) - (b) The goods and/ or services must be used "by him" in the course or furtherance "of his" business. - (c) Possession of original tax Invoice/Supplementary Invoice/ Debit note/ ISD invoice/ Bill of Entry and other related documents is a must. - (d) The said document must contain all the particulars prescribed / specified in Rule 46 of Central Goods and Service Tax Rules, 2017 relating to a Tax Invoice.
-It may be noted that the Tax Invoice or such other document can contain additional details other than those prescribed but NO LESS.
-For details of invoice, see Chapter VI of the CGST Rules.
-This requirement has been relaxed wef September 4, 2018.
-The registered person can avail input tax credit if the documents contain the following minimum details - a.
-Amount of tax charged - b.
-Description of goods or services - c.
-Total value of supply of goods or services or both - d.
-GSTIN of the supplier and recipient - e.
-Place of supply in case of inter-State supply
+In summary, among others the following facts are crucial for taking input tax credit:

-(e) Supplier of goods and/ or services must upload the details of such documents in the common portal i.e. GSTN.
-Subject to section 41 and 43A being claim of ITC and provisional acceptance thereof, the supplier must have remitted the tax charged on such supplies.
-The new return filing mechanism (Section 43A) may allow taking of input tax credit to the recipient in certain situations and subject to certain conditions even if payment of tax is not made by the supplier.
-So, payment of tax by the supplier has been made subject to the procedure in the new return filing mechanism which is yet to be notified.
+- (a) The claimant should be registered under the GST law to avail the input tax credit (except for certain exceptions covered under section 18) - (b) Goods or services must be used or intended to be used in the course or furtherance of his business. - (c) Possession of original tax invoice/supplementary invoice/ debit note/ ISD invoice/ bill of entry and other related documents is a must. - (d) Such tax invoice must contain all the particulars prescribed / specified in Chapter VI of the CGST Rules.
+It may be noted that the tax invoice or such other documents can contain additional details other than those prescribed but not less than the details required in terms of Chapter VI of the CGST Rules- 'Tax Invoice, Credit and Debit Notes'.
+However, this requirement has been relaxed w.e.f.
+September 4, 2018, by virtue of proviso to rule 36(2), inserted vide Notification No. 39/2018-C.T., dt.
+4.09.2018.
+Registered person can avail input tax credit if the documents contain the following minimum details: - Amount of tax charged - Description of goods or services - Total value of supply of goods or services or both - GSTIN of the supplier and recipient - Place of supply in case of inter-State supply - (e) Supplier of goods and/ or services must upload the details of such documents in the common portal i.e., GSTN.
+Subject to section 41 being claim of ITC and provisional acceptance thereof, the supplier must have remitted the tax charged on such supplies. - (f) Vesting condition for claiming input tax credit includes filing return under section 39 and not making supply out of such inward supplies. - (g) Claimant should have received the goods / services.
+Input tax credit in case of supplies in installment, would be on receipt of last installment of goods. - (h) The law casts an obligation on the recipient of supply availing credit to effect payment to the supplier within a period of 180 days from the date of invoice.
+If such payment is not effected/partially effected by the recipient to the supplier, rule 37 obligates reversal/ proportionate reversal of input tax credit so availed leading to consequential levy of tax and interest.